manavgambhir/Flexi-Fit/README.md

    - For debug key:
      `./gradlew signingReport` → use SHA-1 from `debug` variant
    - For release key (for production):
      Use the SHA-1 from your release keystore
 <br>

 Enable Firestore Database
 - Navigate to **Firestore Database** in Firebase Console.
 - Click **Create Database**, choose "Start in test mode" (for development), or set rules as needed.
-- Create a collection named: `users`

 ## Running the App
 Use Android Studio to open the project, or you can run the app using the command: